Neck Pain Relief Specialists in Suwanee

 How does physical therapy help with neck pain?

-A physical therapist can help you reduce your pain and stiffness as well as increase your range of motion.
+Yes, a physical therapist can help you reduce your pain and stiffness as well as increase your range of motion.
 They can also help you build strength in the neck area to help to prevent future problems from occurring.

 Physical therapy for neck pain is often recommended for patients who have chronic or lingering pain, have neck pain caused by an injury (such as whiplash), or are recovering from surgery.
 It may include a range of treatments, including more passive therapies as well as active treatments.